SkymindIO/skil-clients/ruby/docs/DefaultApi.md

   config.api_key['authorization'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   #config.api_key_prefix['authorization'] = 'Bearer'

+  # Configure API key authorization: x_api_key
+  config.api_key['X-API-Key'] = 'YOUR API KEY'
+  # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
+  #config.api_key_prefix['X-API-Key'] = 'Bearer'
 end

 api_instance = SkilCient::DefaultApi.new

-id = 'id_example' # String | the GUID for mapping the results in the detections

-needs_preprocessing = true # BOOLEAN | (true) if the image needs preprocessing

-threshold = 3.4 # Float | A threshold, indicating the required surety for detecting a bounding box.
-For example, a threshold of 0.1 might give thousand bounding boxes for an image and a threshold of 0.99 might give none.

-file = File.new('/path/to/file.txt') # File | the image file to detect objects from

 deployment_name = 'deployment_name_example' # String | Name of the deployment group

-version_name = 'version_name_example' # String | Version name of the endpoint.
-The default value is \"default\"

-model_name = 'model_name_example' # String | ID or name of the deployed model
+version_name = 'default' # String | Version name of the endpoint.
+The default value is \"default\" model_name = 'model_name_example' # String | ID or name of the deployed model
+id = 'id_example' # String | the GUID for mapping the results in the detections needs_preprocessing = true # Boolean | (true) if the image needs preprocessing threshold = 3.4 # Float | A threshold, indicating the required surety for detecting a bounding box.
+For example, a threshold of 0.1 might give thousand bounding boxes for an image and a threshold of 0.99 might give none. file = File.new('/path/to/file') # File | the image file to detect objects from

 begin
   #Detect the objects, given a (input) prediction request
-  result = api_instance.detectobjects(id, needs_preprocessing, threshold, file, deployment_name, version_name, model_name)
+  result = api_instance.detectobjects(deployment_name, version_name, model_name, id, needs_preprocessing, threshold, file)
   p result
 rescue SkilCient::ApiError => e
   puts "Exception when calling DefaultApi->detectobjects: #{e}"